laino/final-pm/doc/README.md

 __restart__

-Same as **start** except _unique-instances_ is ignored and processes are always
+Same as **start** except that for each started process at least one is stopped,
-replaced, also stopping processes in case N currently exceeds _instances_.
+also stopping additional processes in case N currently exceeds _instances_.

 __stop__